missionpinball/mpf-docs/docs/config/slide_player.md

 a name, and that name is added to the list of valid targets.

-So really the `target:` here is either the name of a display, or the name of a slide_frmae where you want this slide to be displayed.
+So really the `target:` here is either the name of a display, or the name of a slide_frame where you want this slide to be displayed.

 ### tokens: